xSparky911x/mod-gathering-experience/README.md

 - Grants XP for gathering items from Mining, Herbalism, Skinning, and Fishing.
 - Individual profession toggles that persist through server restarts
-- Scales XP rewards based on player level, current skill level, and item rarity.
+- Scales XP rewards based on player level, current skill level, and current zone.
-- Implements diminishing returns to balance XP gains.
+- Implements diminishing returns to balance XP gains and prevent power leveling from low level characters in high level areas.
-- Provides extra XP bonuses for rare and super rare items.
 - Includes zone-based XP multipliers for fishing to encourage exploration.
 - Configurable enable/disable option and announcement on player login.

 ## Installation

 1. Clone this module into the `modules` directory of your AzerothCore source.
-2. Re-run cmake and rebuild AzerothCore.
+2. Re-build AzerothCore.

 ## Configuration